Mayor of the East Midlands backs plan for speedier transport infrastructure

 Mayor Claire Ward and Transport Secretary Heidi Alexander in Nottingham

-Working independently, and led by chair Bridget Rosewell CBE, the taskforce will draw on best practice from across the world to make recommendations on how Mass Transit systems can be delivered quickly.
-Other members of the taskforce will include Create Streets managing director David Milner, Arup chief officer for global business and markets Richard Di Cani and Jason Prince, director of the Urban Transport Group.
+Other members of the taskforce will include Create Streets managing director David Milner, Arup chief officer for global business and markets Richard Di Cani, and Jason Prince, director of the Urban Transport Group.
 The Urban Transport Group will also provide the secretariat for the Taskforce.

-Transport Secretary Heidi Alexander said: “Mass transit has the potential to transform towns and cities across the country.
+“Mass transit has the potential to transform towns and cities across the country.
 Creating a better, more integrated transport system will not only support economic growth and new jobs but will also deliver desperately needed housing.

-“That’s why I am delighted to announce the formation of the Mass Transit Taskforce who will use their skills and vast knowledge to deliver real and practical recommendations to shape the future of urban transport for years to come.
+“That’s why I am delighted to announce the formation of the Mass Transit Taskforce who will use their skills and vast knowledge to deliver real and practical recommendations to shape the future of urban transport for years to come.”

 Mayor Claire Ward, left, has backed the Mass Transit Taskforce announced by Transport Secretary Heidi Alexander.